real estate broker vs agent

 1. Knowledge of Sales & Marketing

 Regardless of the type of real estate, the broker needs to know the demands, tastes, and abilities of the client before jumping to a sale.
 This can be considered as the pre-feasibility stage for a transaction and broker.
-The realtor will post a listing of homes for sale, their location and detailed description, and a very important point – the necessary sources of credit support for the client.
+The realtor will post a listing of homes for sale, their location, detailed description, and a very important point – the necessary sources of credit support for the client.

 2. Knowledge of the law